-• When an employee is assigned additional or different responsibilities on a temporary basis, temporary compensation may be warranted and provided.
+- When an employee is assigned additional or different responsibilities on a temporary basis, temporary compensation may be warranted and provided. - The temporary assignment must be a significant, clearly defined addition of responsibilities to the normal workload

-• The temporary assignment must be a significant, clearly defined addition of responsibilities to the normal workload length of time in a temporary assignment should be at least 30 days and typically should not last more than 6 months.
+• Temporary assignments can vary greatly and should be considered on a case by case basis; the length of time in a temporary assignment should be at least 30 days and typically should not last more than 6 months.